-The best tarp poles won't slip, bend or break under pressure.
+The best tarp poles won’t slip, bend or break under pressure.
 They will keep your tarp nice and taut.
-And when broken down, they will probably be fairly short so they are portable and easy to stow away.
+And when you break them down, they should ideally be short so they are easy to stow away and carry.

 Here’s 3 of the best tarp poles we found:

 - Kelty Noah’s Tarp Pole – Extends from 6’ 8” to 8’3”.
 Collapsed height is 2’ 5”.
 Weighs 1lb 8oz per pole.
 Top section is adjustable.
 Great build quality!

 - Green Elephant Telescopic Tarp Poles – Extends from 2’ 10” to 8’ 3”.
 Collapsed height is 2’ 10”.
 Weighs 1lb 2oz per pole.
 Each section is telescopic.
 Great budget buy!

 - Paria Outdoors Adjustable Tarp Poles – Extends from 2’ 10” (3 sects) to 6” (5 sects).
 Collapsed height 2’ 10”.
 Weighs between 14oz (3 sects) to 1lb 12oz (5 sects).